Face-to-Face or eLearning?

 Most students are likely to actively participate in online discussions.

-Students must utilize a wide variety of computer skills and programs and have the ability to use current technology for course success.
+Students must utilize a wide variety of computer skills and programs and have the technical requirements for course success.

 Communication with instructors and peers may be restricted to email.